David Graeber: "Academic exile" and London (2005–2020)

 On May 25, 2006, Graeber was invited to give the Malinowski Memorial Lecture at the London School of Economics.
 Each year, the LSE anthropology department asks an anthropologist at a relatively early stage of their career to give the Malinowski Lecture, and invites only those considered to have made significant contributions to anthropological theory.
-Graeber's address was called "Beyond Power/Knowledge: an exploration of the relation of power, ignorance and stupidity".
-It was later edited into an essay, "Dead zones of the imagination: On violence, bureaucracy and interpretive labor".
-The same year, Graeber was asked to present the keynote address in the 100th anniversary Diamond Jubilee meetings of the Association of Social Anthropologists.
-In April 2011, he presented the anthropology department's annual Distinguished Lecture at Berkeley, and in May 2012 he delivered the second annual Marilyn Strathern Lecture at Cambridge (the first was delivered by Strathern).
+Graeber's address was called "Beyond Power/Knowledge: an exploration of the relation of power, ignorance, and stupidity".
+It was later edited into an essay, "Dead zones of the imagination: On violence, bureaucracy, and interpretive labor".
+The same year, Graeber was asked to give the keynote address at the Association of Social Anthropologists 100th-anniversary Diamond Jubilee meetings.
+In 2011, he gave the anthropology department's annual Distinguished Lecture at Berkeley, and in 2012 he delivered the second annual Marilyn Strathern Lecture at Cambridge (the first was delivered by Strathern).

-After his dismissal from Yale, Graeber was unable to secure another position at an American university.
-He applied for more than twenty, but despite a strong track record and letters of recommendation from several prominent anthropologists, never made it past the first round.
-At the same time, a number of foreign universities approached him with offers.
-In an article on his "academic exile" from the United States, The Chronicle of Higher Education interviewed several anthropology professors who agreed that Graeber's political activism could have played a role in his unsuccessful search, describing the field as "radical in the abstract" (in the words of Laura Nader) but intolerant of direct political action.
-Another factor suggested by the article was that Graeber had acquired a reputation as being personally difficult or "uncollegial", especially in light of allegations of poor conduct made by Yale during the dispute over his dismissal.
-Graeber himself interpreted his exclusion from American academia as a direct result of his dismissal from Yale, likening it to "black-balling in a social club", and arguing that the charge of "uncollegiality" glossed a variety of other personal qualities, from his political activism to his working-class background, that marked him as a trouble-maker within the academic hierarchy.
-Laura Nader, reflecting on Graeber's case amongst other examples of "academic silencing" in anthropology, speculated that the real reasons could have included Graeber's growing reputation as a public intellectual, and his tendency to "write in English" rather than jargon.
+After his dismissal from Yale, Graeber was unable to secure another position at a US university.
+He applied for more than 20, but despite a strong track record and letters of recommendation from several prominent anthropologists, never made it past the first round.
+Meanwhile, several foreign universities offered him a job.
+In an article on his "academic exile" from the US, The Chronicle of Higher Education interviewed several anthropology professors who agreed that Graeber's political activism could have played a role in his unsuccessful search, calling the field "radical in the abstract" (in Laura Nader's words) but intolerant of direct political action.
+Another factor the article suggested was that Graeber had a reputation as personally difficult or "uncollegial", especially in light of Yale's allegations of poor conduct during the dispute over his dismissal.
+Graeber himself interpreted his exclusion from American academia as a direct result of his dismissal from Yale, likening it to "black-balling in a social club" and arguing that the charge of "uncollegiality" glossed a variety of other personal qualities, from his political activism to his working-class background, that marked him as a troublemaker.
+Reflecting on Graeber's case among other examples of "academic silencing" in anthropology, Nader speculated that the real reasons could have included Graeber's growing reputation as a public intellectual and his tendency to "write in English" rather than jargon.

-From 2008 to 2013, Graeber was a lecturer and a reader at Goldsmiths College of the University of London.
-In 2013, he accepted a professorship at the London School of Economics.
+From 2007 to 2013, Graeber was a lecturer and then a reader at Goldsmiths College of the University of London.
+In 2013, he accepted a professorship at the London School of Economics and Political Science and moved to London.

-Graeber was a founding member of the Institute for Experimental Arts in Greece.
-He gave a lecture with the title "How social and economic structure influences the Art World" in the International MultiMedia Poetry Festival organized by the Institute for Experimental Arts supported by the Department of Anthropology of the London School of Economics and Political Science.
+Graeber became a founding member of the Institute for Experimental Arts in Greece in 2008.
+He gave a lecture titled "How social and economic structure influences the Art World" at the International MultiMedia Poetry Festival, organized by the Institute for Experimental Arts and supported by the LSE anthropology department.